Sahyun's Home Page

 IMG_8297.jpeg

-18. Continue along the path and cross Starin Rd and continue north.
+18. Continue along the path and cross Starin Rd.
+Continue north.

 IMG_8298.jpeg